RNA-Sequencing Vs. Microarrays

 Gene expression Analysis is at the core of most of our projects at Genevia Technologies (more about our expression analyses here).
 There are two main assays yielding transcriptome-wide gene expression profiles of a tissue or culture, namely expression microarrays and next-generation RNA-sequencing.

 A quick glance at Google Trends shows how microarrays, as a Google search topic, have steadily decreased in popularity since their heyday in the early 2000s.
-RNA-seq, having been in wide use for much of the past decade, still continues its rise in popularity.
+RNA-seq however, having been in wide use for much of the past decade, still continues its rise in popularity.

 The switch: the popularity of Google search topics “Microarray” and “RNA-Seq” since 2004 illustrates the technological shift in transcriptomic measurements.
 (Source: Google Trends)